 - Hasn’t been flooded in the last 10 years

-- You’re at least 18 years old, a private individual and the property is occupied solely for residential purposes
+- Are at least 18 years old, and the property is occupied solely for residential purposes

-- You or any of your family living with you has not had home insurance cancelled, declined or declared void
+- Have not had insurance cancelled, declined or declared void

-- You or any member of your family living with you declare any previous insurance claims from the last 5 years
+- Declare any previous insurance claims from the last 5 years

-- You or any member of your family living with you hasn’t been convicted of any criminal offence other than motoring convictions or any offences which are spent under the Rehabilitation of Offenders Act 1974.
+- Have not been convicted of any criminal offence other than motoring convictions or any offences which are spent under the Rehabilitation of Offenders Act 1974.